The Facebook redesign features after almost one year that the company initially announced a major overhaul and redesign of its website.

 The social media giant has now gone back to basics with the latest News Feed redesign.
 Facebook spent months refining its new design, which touted huge photos, a dynamic navigation bar, and Tumblr-esque profile photos.

 The company rolled out its new design to a fraction of its billion users, and then called the whole thing off.
 Users hated the new design.
 So for its next News Feed, Facebook went back to square one.

-The social network is unveiling its latest design for News Feed, which takes learning from its failed trial and applies them to a familiar but fresh design that it plans to roll out globally over the next few weeks.
+The social networking is unveiling its latest design for News Feed, which makes learning from its failed trial and applies them to a familiar but fresh design that it plans to roll out globally over the next few weeks.

 Facebook Redesign, News Feed & Fonts